The University of Bamberg and its Surroundings

 Types of Courses

 Lectures are held in an auditorium or large lecture hall.
 Students listen to the professor talk about a particular topic in the form of a presentation.
 There is seldom any discussion between the students and the lecturer, as this type of exchange is usually reserved for seminars.
-Professors normally do not take attendance in these lectures and the content presented is usually the basis for an exam that takes place at the end of the semester.
+The content presented is usually the basis for an exam that takes place at the end of the semester.
 Students must successfully complete the exam in order to earn ECTS points.

 Introductory Seminars (Einführungsseminar)